 Yet, while it may "feel" effortless, organic leadership is quite intentional.
 Organic leaders completely blow their non-organic counterparts away when it comes to one area: their ability to motivate and inspire people by meeting their higher needs." (http://www.schaefersblog.com/maslows-hierarchy-and-organic-leadership/)

 "Yet authentic culture is not dictated from the top down.
 Authentic culture emanates from people-a natural expression of who they are, and arises out of shared experiences together inside and outside the office.
 Genuine culture is organic, not imposed." (https://hbr.org/2013/06/why-executive-teams-shouldnt-write)

+We do have a leadership talent shortage that is global in nature so we do need to address that whether that is from Elaine Broe Coaching and Leadership courses or from this new brand of leadership.
 I find the blend of servant, transformational and relational leadership quite a dynamic grouping of skills as something that we have not spent a lot of time developing.
-We do have a leadership talent shortage that is global in nature so we do need to address that.
 Organic leadership when it is applied in the right context is a leadership style that will take organizations into the future.
 It touches on all the right points that our youth are looking for and what they aspire to become.